 References:

-- Nebraska Revised Statutes §28-416: Nebraska Legislature Website
+- Nebraska Revised Statutes § 28-416, link.

 - Medical cannabis prevails at Nebraska’s ballot box, but fate depends on legal challenges.
-Nebraska Examiner (2024), link
+Nebraska Examiner (2024), link.

 - Informational Pamphlet on Initiative and Referendum Measures Appearing on the 2024 General Election Ballot.
-Nebraska Secretary of State (2024). link
+Nebraska Secretary of State (2024), link.

 - Decoding the Ballot: 2024 Nebraska Elections.
-Civic Nebraska, link
+Civic Nebraska, link.